SaaStacked/saastack/CONTRIBUTING.md

 ### Documenting changes

-> Releases to this project are a little different than ordinary projects, because we are releasing a codebase template.
+> Releases to this project are a little different from ordinary projects, because we are releasing a codebase template.

-When our users first clone this template (as their own), they will be versioning the codebase their own way (using the [CHANGELOG.md](https://github.com/SaaStacked/saastack/blob/main/CHANGELOG.md) included in their copy of the template itself.
+When our users first clone this template (as their own), they will be versioning the codebase their own way (using the [CHANGELOG.md](https://github.com/SaaStacked/saastack/blob/main/CHANGELOG.md) included in their copy of the template itself).

 > The included [CHANGELOG.md](https://github.com/SaaStacked/saastack/blob/main/CHANGELOG.md) should not be updated by contributors of this project, for changes to this project.